anmorales-hub/is219_statsCalc/README.md

     }
 }
 ```
-In this example, the Calculation class can take in any operation that takes 2 parameters, or numbers in this case.
-The Calculation class groups together the use of an operation, as well as a function to return the result.
+In this example, the Calculation class groups together the use of an operation, as well as a function to return the result.